greybeing/crudApp/README.md

 A simple express application that:

-1. Connects to a Database
+1. Connects to a Database (MongoDB Atlas)

-2. Creates a payload through the body of a POST request on  [POSTMAN](https://web.postman.com/)
+2. Creates a payload through the body of a POST request on  [POSTMAN](https://web.postman.com/) and saves the result in the database

 *The post request body will be profile data which must contain only the key value pairs of name,country and email in **json** format*